Canadian Quetico Outfitters – since 1955

 Brian is also very fond of organizing the logistics of canoe travel and has led multiple groups down several of Canada’s finest rivers.
-Quebec’s Dumoine River; the Petawawa river; the powerful Moisie River on Quebec’s wild north shore; the Snake river in the Yukon, The Mountain River NWT and most recently the mighty Nananni in Canada’s North West Territories.
-He has also organized and led numerous flat water trips to Woodland Caribou Park, Algonquin Park, Killarney Park and has spent lots of time in “The Quetico” which he considers as his home.
+Quebec’s Dumoine River; the Petawawa river; the powerful Moisie River on Quebec’s wild north shore; the Snake river in the Yukon; the Yukon river; the epic Mountain river NWT and most recently the mighty Nahanni river in Canada’s North West Territories via the “Broken Skull tributary.
+He has also organized and led numerous flat water trips to Woodland Caribou Park, Algonquin Park, Killarney Park.
+Brian taken multiple trips to explore the northern tier of “The Quetico” which he considers as his home.

-Brian: “I have my dad to thank for sharing his deep love and respect of the natural world.”
+Brian: “I have my dad to thank for instilling in me a deep love of the natural world.”